RobomasterOwltech/deployTools/README.md

 ### /builderImages

 Contains DockerFiles to make containerized development.
-Tho most tools will be installed locally, the compilation needs to be the same across all team members, so to keep it standarized it must be done through the container.
+Tho most tools will be installed locally, the compilation needs to be the same across all team members, so to keep it standardized it must be done through the container.

 ### /initialSetup